 “But Finn, you can’t…”

-Although I reimagine myself as being silent and unnoticed, it was the other way around: the world and around me was unnoticed.
+Although I reimagine myself as being silent and unnoticed, it was the other way around: the world around me was unnoticed.
 Unnatural.
-That infinitesimal space was only so because I could not see something larger—metaphorically and physically.
-I could not see more of the world—metaphorically and physically.
+That infinitesimally small space was only so because I couldn’t see something larger.
+I couldn’t see more of the world — physically and metaphorically.
 There was much, much, much more beauty to behold.
 So much more chaos and serendipity.
 So much more to appreciate and wonder and stare at.
 When your world is the only one you know, you can’t see anything but that.

 DRRRING!!!
 DRRRRRING!!!
 DRRRRRRING!!!…

-There are things which cannot be done when you are in a rush.
+There are things that cannot be done when you are in a rush.
 Waking up is one of those things for me.
 Waking up is tormenting.
-My mind is resistant to being rustled.
-Far too easily are my late night reminders shoved behind the warming luxury of blankets.
+My mind resists being rustled.
+Far too easily, I shove my late-night reminders behind the warming luxury of blankets.

 In my struggle, a break in the clouds becomes apparent.
 Literally.
-I listened to a podcast a few months ago about how light rays, especially those that hit your eyes directly from the sun, not refracted and scattered through a window’s glass, are essential to the wake of the body.
-I keep my left eye a tenth open and my right completely shut.
-The left one can’t even do that much for longer than a few moments before its accumulated nocturnal debris grows too troublesome—but it’s enough for me to find the outline of a certain black rectangle.
+I listened to a podcast a few months ago about how light rays, especially those that hit your eyes directly from the sun — those not refracted and scattered through a window’s glass — are essential to the wake of the body.
+I keep my left eye a tenth open but the right completely shut.
+The left one can’t even do that for much longer than a few moments before its accumulated nocturnal debris grows too troublesome — but it’s enough for me to find the outline of a certain black rectangle.
 I need to shake it because I use a special alarm clock app.
 It’s a preventative measure for a chronic over-sleeper.
 All that matters is that it’s been doing its job.
 The fact that I’m conscious enough to have this thought proves my point.

 I couldn’t help but notice the unfettered rays peering through the opening.
 Stopped a foot above the windowsill is the bottom of my blinds.
 I’m reminded of my foresight last night to lower them so that my present self’s retinas wouldn’t be burned.
 I mentally pat myself on the back for it.
 I then laugh at myself for mentally giving myself a pat on the back.

 At any rate, the sunlight demands my attention.
 It is bright but balanced by the darkness of the crevices it cannot reach on my messy table.
-The area is bright enough to stir yet dark enough to sooth.
-I’m surprised at how natural this feels—was it always like this?
+The area is bright enough to stir yet dark enough to soothe.
+I’m surprised at how natural this feels — was it always like this?
 No, my old room didn’t even have a window in the first place.
-In my trance I realize the coherency of my thoughts.
+In my trance, I realize the coherency of my thoughts.
 I rather quickly raise my upper half from under my tempting sheets, rub both eyes with either hand, and check the time.

-If your second semester in college was unexceptional, then mine isn’t so far off.
+If your second semester in college was unexceptional, then yours wasn’t so far off from mine.
 Mostly monotonous weeks passed until any novelty arose at all.
-But only an inkling; a turning ambiance; an microscopically small shift.
-I stand at a distance, across my room, within the door frame.
-Peering through the open door makes me realize this is a feeling I never knew I yearned for.
-Even as this paragraph is typed, several weeks later in the semester, I sense a radiating motherly familiarity.
+But only an inkling, a turning ambiance: an inappreciably small shift.
+I stand at a distance, across the room, far from the window.
+Peering through it produces in me a feeling I never knew I yearned for.
+Even as I type this paragraph several weeks later, I sense a radiating, motherly familiarity.